lfloris/openshift-dev-training/Labs/Lab10-Security-Context-Constraints/using-scc-ex-1.md

 $ oc get scc restricted -o yaml --export > mongodb-scc.yaml
 ```

-Edit this file and add the section `allowedCapabilities: null` to the following
+Edit this file and replace the section `allowedCapabilities: null` with the following

 ```
 allowedCapabilities: